kiewic/PowerBI-WaffleChart/Visual/readme.md

 ##Module

-To ensure access to all of the correct api interfaces your visual most be created in the `powerbi.extensiblity.visual` namespace.
+To ensure access to all of the correct api interfaces your visual must be created in the `powerbi.extensiblity.visual` namespace.

 ```typescript
 module powerbi.extensiblity.visual {